Forensic Examination of Firearms, Bullets, Shells and Cartridges

 - IBIS / NIBIN

-- Integrated Ballistic Identification System (Forensic Technology Inc., Canada) and Bureau of ATF's National Integrated Ballistic Information Network.
+- Integrated Ballistic Identification System (Forensic Technology Inc., Canada) and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF)'s National Integrated Ballistic Information Network.
 Automated 3D imaging and correlation of bullet and case images across a database.

 Comparison microscopy: the instrument that built forensic ballistics

-The single most testable historical fact in this bullet is that Calvin Goddard, working with Philip Gravelle, popularised the side-by-side comparison microscope in 1925 and used it to anchor the identification of the Sacco and Vanzetti bullets and (later) the St Valentine's Day Massacre casings.
+Calvin Goddard, working with Philip Gravelle, popularised the side-by-side comparison microscope in 1925 and used it in the identification of the Sacco and Vanzetti bullets and, later, the St Valentine's Day Massacre casings.
 The instrument is two monocular microscopes mounted on a shared base, each with its own rotatable stage and objective, joined by an optical bridge that merges the two image halves into a single split field viewed through a binocular eyepiece.
 The examiner mounts the questioned bullet on one stage, the test-fired bullet on the other, rotates both stages until the lands and grooves align, and looks for striation matches across the seam.

 The conclusion at the eyepiece is binary in principle (does the striation pattern reproduce across the seam?) and probabilistic in practice (how many consecutive matching striae, on how many lands, with what known sub-class component?).
 The AFTE scale below converts that judgement into court vocabulary.